 The Finance Division performs the function of recording and maintaining the Agency's financial transactions and files in conformance with state and federal accounting regulations and generally accepted accounting principles.
 Finance provides payroll; accounts payable; accounts receivable; fixed assets; cash management, budget, and general ledger services for the Agency.
 Finance develops and maintains internal controls over these functions to safeguard Agency assets.
-Finance produces internal and external financial reports and coordinates all internal and external audits.
-They assist with financial forecasting and modeling coordination.
-They prepare the Agency's annual budget and monitor revenues and expenditures through the year.
-Agency-wide services and expenses such as liability and property insurance, administration of the Agency's deferred compensation plans, and the Cut Commute Committee are included in its budget.
+Finance produces internal and external financial reports including coordinating the National Transit Database (NTD) report.
+They coordinate the annual state audit and assist with financial forecasting and modeling.
+Finance prepares the Agency's annual budget and monitors revenues and expenditures through the year.
+Agency-wide services and expenses such as liability and property insurance, administration of the Agency's deferred compensation plans, and the Cut Commute Committee are included in their budget.